RhonnieAl/project_blockchain/README.md

 # project_blockchain
-This repo is an app that calls various user defined blockcahin data via open API's
+This is an app that calls various user defined blockcahin data via open API's Give it a test